secretstartups/handbook/content/handbook/security/software-development-lifecycle-policy.md

 [Code review guidelines](https://about.gitlab.com/handbook/engineering/workflow/code-review/) must be adhered to when developing code at GitLab.

 Development work must undergo testing and approval prior to deployment to production.
+This includes configuration changes and other related changes that may not be considered "development" work.

 ### Deployment

 Deployment of software at GitLab must adhere to all defined staging, testing, release, and rollback processes.

+After any necessary verification in production is completed, details of changes are pushed to the releases page to be communicated as part of the relevant release notes.

 ### Maintenance